Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

     Who is running this job.
 Used solely to set the job name.
 By default, we use :py:func:`getpass.getuser`, or ``no_user`` if it fails.

+**partitioner** (:option:`--partitioner`)
+    Optional name of a Hadoop partitoner class, e.g.
+    ``'org.apache.hadoop.mapred.lib.HashPartitioner'``.
+Hadoop Streaming will
+    use this to determine how mapper output should be sorted and distributed to reducers.

 Options available to hadoop runner only
 ---------------------------------------